-APPLICANT: Print Last Name Print First Name Middle Initial and review this referserving as your profesealed envelope.
-Ma TO THE REFER profession of nursing determine if the applestatement this reference.
-CANT: Complete the information above.
-Read the in ence.
-After determining your preference regarding the essional reference (i.e., teacher, employer, community il in your sealed reference with application.
-ENCE: The individual named above has applied to to grequires persons of trust, good intelligence and ability icant will be allowed to inspect and review this reference will not be available for inspection or review by the envelope will expedite the admissions process and will reference. e Waiver, and signing the statement if you desire, give service representative).
-Ask him/her to return the form the School of Nursing and has given your name as a regy, we would appreciate your candid evaluation of this nee, please check the reverse side.
-If the applicant has ne applicant.
-Your help in promptly returning this form this form to the person directly to you in a eference.
-Since the applicant.
-To a signed the Waiver in directly to the 1.
-How long have 2.
-What has been t he nature of your acquaintance?
-3. Please comment on the applicant's moral character: demeanor: on the applicant's characteristics in the areas of 5.
-Does this applic ant have any qualities, which might disqualify hi im/her for a nursing career?
+APPLICANT: Print Last Name Print First Name Middle Initial TO THE APPLICANT: Complete the information above.
+Read the information on the reverse side regarding the Waiver of your right to inspect and review this reference.
+After determining your preference regarding the Waiver, and signing the statement if you desire, give this form to the person serving as your professional reference (i.e., teacher, employer, community service representative).
+Ask him/her to return the form directly to you in a sealed envelope.
+Mail in your sealed reference with application .
+TO THE REFERENCE: The individual named above has applied to the School of Nursing and has given your name as a reference.
+Since the profession of nursing requires persons of trust, good intelligence and ability, we would appreciate your candid evaluation of this applicant.
+To determine if the applicant will be allowed to inspect and review this reference, please check the reverse side.
+If the applicant has signed the Waiver statement this reference will not be available for inspection or review by the applicant.
+Your help in promptly returning this form directly to the applicant in a sealed envelope will expedite the admissions process and will be appreciated.
+Feel free to use the reverse side for additional comments.
+1. How long have you known the applicant?
+2. What has been the nature of your acquaintance?
+3. Please comment on the applicant's moral character: 4.
+Please comment on the applicant's characteristics in the areas of work performance, scholastic ability, integrity and personal demeanor: 5.
+Please list any qualities of the applicant which you feel make him/her especially well suited to a career in nursing: 6.
+Does this applicant have any qualities, which might disqualify him/her for a nursing career?
 Signature Printed Name Date Address Occupation